 Bobby Vee, ‘The Night Has a Thousand Eyes’ (a profoundly distrubing video–View Discretion Strongly Advised)

-Bobby Vee (1943-2016) died last week at 73 from complications arising from Alzheimer’s.
-That’s pretty surprising, considering that he’s still an 18-year old pop star and I’m still a pimply 13-year old with my ear glued to a Top 40 transistor radio.
+I think it’s high time we give a shout out to good old Bobby Vee (1943-2016).
+For me, of course, he’s still an 18-year old pop star and I’m still a pimply 13-year old with my ear glued to a Top 40 transistor radio.
 They say inside every man there’s a 15-year old screaming “What the fuck happened????”

 February 3, 1959, the day the music died.
-Fifteen year old Robert Velline was prepping to see the first rock-and-roll show to hit Fargo, ND, home of:
+Fifteen year old Robert Velline was prepping to see the first rock-and-roll show to hit Fargo, North Dakota, home of: